Joachim Löw: UEFA Nations League and Euro 2020

 Löw decided to stay on as national team coach despite the group stage exit from the World Cup.
 The nation's losses in 2018 continued; Germany were set to be relegated from the top tier of the inaugural UEFA Nations League, but stayed in League A after UEFA elected to change the number of teams in each tier.
 Later on, Germany finished second in Group A4 in the 2020–21 UEFA Nations League following a 0–6 defeat to Spain in the final group match in November 2020.
 It was Germany's worst defeat since May 1931, when they lost 0–6 at home against Austria.

 On 9 March 2021, Löw announced that he would step down from his role as Germany manager following Euro 2020.
 On 29 June 2021, England beat Germany in the round of 16 of Euro 2020, thus eliminating Germany from the tournament.
 This defeat also marked the end of Löw's tenure as Germany's coach.
 His tenure of nearly 15 years is the longest for an international coach in Europe.
 He was replaced by his former assistant manager, Hansi Flick.

 Personal life

 Löw is Roman Catholic and was an altar boy in his early life.

 He has been married to Daniela Löw since 1986; they have no children.
 The couple met in 1978 and dated for eight years before they got married.

 Löw has lost his driver's licence twice, once in 2006 (for one month) and once in 2014 (for six months) because of excessive speed and using a mobile phone while driving.

+Löw has been supporting SOS Humanity, a German non-governmental organization dedicated to the private rescue of refugees in distress at sea in the Mediterranean, since 2025.
+In December 2025, he launched a campaign to finance a new rescue ship.